 Technically, ghee is not dairy-free because it is butterfat.
 Although the milk solids have been strained, unless it is tested to be 100% lactose, casein, and whey-free, a few tiny milk solids remain.
 If you are very sensitive to dairy, always check with a physician.

-If the butter starts to smell like toffee or butterscotch and you've cooked it too long, it will look darker since the milk solids are deeply caramelized.
+If your ghee starts to smell like burnt toffee and the milk solids look like coffee grounds, you've probably cooked it too long.
 Immediately separate the pan from its heat source and cool it.
-If it tastes nutty, it's fine.
-If it has a bitter taste, discard it.
+Strain it, and if it tastes nutty, it's fine, but if it has a bitter taste, discard it.

 Clarified butter is the clear fat that you get after the milk solids in butter separate from the fat.
 That is what you typically serve with a seafood or lobster boil.
 Ghee, on the other hand, is the clear fat after we let those milk solids simmer further until they brown and caramelize.